Use of test

 TP53 is one of the genes most frequently mutated in human cancer.
 Deletions of the TP53 gene can be identified in some patients with chronic lymphocytic leukaemia (CLL), and this has prognostic implications.

 Presence of a TP53 deletion is associated with a poorer prognosis in CLL.
+Presence of a TP53 deletion in relapsed or refractory CLL is prerequisite for PBS access to idelalisib or ibrutinib.

 This is an assay for non-heritable mutations.
 It does not raise issues of ethics or consent that are different from most other investigations ordered in the routine care of a patient.